About the GNC

 To become a GNC partner, consult the section "Levels of GNC Partnerships" within the SOP [pdf] (p3) which explains the structure and membership procedure in more detail, or download the application letter for Core Partners [pdf] (Annex B of the SOP, p17) or Resource Persons/Individuals/Special Invitees [pdf] (Annex C of the SOP, p18).

 There is Rapid Response Team (RRT) within the GNC structure as a means to provide high quality, rapidly deployable capacity to support an emergency response for a period up to 8 weeks.
 This mechanism is a collective effort through secondments from member agencies.
-Currently, the GNC has one RRT partnership agreement with IMC, funded by ECHO, with one Cluster Coordinator; opportunities are currently being explored to expand the RRT with additional team members for both Cluster Coordination and Information Management.
+Currently, the GNC has four RRT partnership agreements with IMC, Save the Children, Worrld Vision International and ACF, funded by ECHO, with thre RRT Cluster Coordinatora and two Information Managers.

 What does the GNC do?